nicogarbaccio/nicogarbaccio/README.md

 </div>

 ### Some of my recent projects
-🏫 [ExplorED](https://github.com/nicogarbaccio/explored): A course management app that allows instructors to share materials with students, create discussions, and more.
+🏫 [ExplorED](https://github.com/nicogarbaccio/explored): An e-learning app that allows instructors to share materials with students, create discussions, and more.
 - [Live Site](https://explored.onrender.com) | [Demo](https://www.loom.com/share/8da5fe90c42d495d924c220ce23c1f81)
   - Created with React on the front end and Ruby on Rails on the back end.
   - Used Rails' ActiveStorage to allow instructors to upload materials and students to download them.